 Phineas and Pherdinand came from “A Wing & A Prayer Farm” of Shaftsbury, VT.
 Shetland sheep are a small breed that produce a beautiful high-quality fleece every year.
 Their fleece comes in 11 colors.

 Phineas has a lighter nose & lighter horns.
-Phineas and Pherdinand absolutely love when it’s their turn to be outside in the pasture and really enjoy running around with Peach and Francine.
+Phineas and Pherdinand absolutely love their turn to be outside in the pasture and really enjoy running around with Peach and Francine.
 They are both wethers.

 Puck is dark reddish/brown and has a black stripe down the center of his back.
 He is the only boy in our goat herd.
 Puck is very friendly and loves to be near everyone; goat or human.
 Like Tansy, he loves all treats and is also very fond of chin and neck scratches.
 If you stop petting him before he’s ready to be done, he will pick up one of his front hooves and gently pat you on the leg until you resume petting him.